 The answer to this objection is similar to the one above.
 Jesus' resurrection is the proof that His sacrifice was accepted by the Father who had promised, "For Thou wilt not abandon my soul to Sheol; Neither wilt Thou allow Thy Holy One to undergo decay," (Psalm 16:10).
 Because Jesus offered a perfect sacrifice for sin, He was guaranteed a physical resurrection.
 You see, physical death is the result of sin.
-But, Jesus successfully took care of the sin problem and, in the process, conquered death which is the result of sin (Rom.
-5:12; 1 Cor.
+But, Jesus successfully took care of the sin problem, and, in the process, conquered death which is the result of sin (Rom.
+5:12, 1 Cor.
 15:56).
-The proof is found in the fact that He rose from the dead in the same body He died in.
+The proof is found in the fact that He rose from the dead in the same body in which He died.

 Furthermore, the truth is that Jesus bore our sins in His body on the cross (1 Pet.
 2:24) and took our place (2 Cor.
 5:21).
 His body was used as the means to shed the blood that cleanses of sin.

 - "For the life of the flesh is in the blood, and I have given it to you on the altar to make atonement for your souls; for it is the blood by reason of the life that makes atonement," (Lev.
 17:11).

 - "And according to the Law, one may almost say, all things are cleansed with blood, and without shedding of blood there is no forgiveness," (Heb.
 9:22).